idebtor/nowic/01GettingStarted.md

     ~/nowic/include           # include files
     ~/nowic/labs              # labs
     ~/nowic/lib               # nowic.lib, libnowic.a, libnowic_mac.a
-    ~/nowic/src               # all source files except labs ~/nowic/psets             # problem sets - homework
+    ~/nowic/src               # source files
+    ~/nowic/psets             # problem sets - homework
+    ~/nowic/tools             # about tools - Code, GCC, Git, GitHub, Visual Stuido etc.
     ```

-    - __For example:__ The pset01(problem set 01) folder provides you with a few files for your first homework assignment.
+    - __For example:__ The pset1(problem set 1) folder provides you with a few files for your first homework assignment.
     ```
-    ~/pset01/pset01.pdf       # this file
+    ~/pset1/pset1.pdf        # this file
-    ~/pset01/hellox.exe       # a solution to compare your work ~/pset01/names.txt        # a list of names used in Step 5.
+    ~/pset1/hellox.exe       # a solution to compare your work ~/pset1/names.txt        # a list of names used in Step 5.
     ```
       __Note for Multi-screen users:__ Remove the following file if GitHub Desktop is displayed off-screen.
 Restart Desktop GitHub. (`user` below may be different in your system.)
       ```